top of page

 Speed and Acceleration

-One of our core pillars was speed and adrenaline.
-I tied the camera’s follow behavior directly to the kart’s acceleration.
-As velocity increased, the camera introduced additional positional lag, increasing visual distance and exaggerating the sense of speed.
-Boosts and acceleration spikes dynamically influenced this offset, making momentum feel more intense without altering actual gameplay physics.
+Speed and adrenaline were core pillars of HardDriverz.
+I tied the camera follow behavior directly to the kart’s velocity.
+As speed increased, the camera introduced additional positional lag, increasing distance behind the player to exaggerate the feeling of momentum.
+Boosts and acceleration spikes dynamically increased this effect, enhancing the sensation of speed without changing gameplay physics.

 Corkscrews and Multi-Directional Gravity

-Our tracks featured corkscrews, loops, and shifting gravity vectors.
-The camera needed to highlight these transitions without causing motion sickness.
-I used easing curves and spherical interpolation to smoothly blend the camera’s orientation toward the kart’s rotation over time.
-This allowed the camera to lag slightly behind rapid orientation changes, emphasizing track shape while maintaining visual stability.
+The tracks included corkscrews, loops, and shifting gravity vectors.
+To handle these transitions smoothly, I used easing curves and spherical interpolation to blend the camera orientation toward the kart’s rotation over time.
+This allowed the camera to lag slightly behind rapid orientation changes, emphasizing track geometry while maintaining visual stability.

 Loop Handling and Gimbal Lock

-Full vertical loops introduced edge cases with Euler angle thresholds, leading to abrupt rotational flips.
-To resolve this, I added specialized easing logic during loop detection that tightened the camera’s rotational alignment to the player, preventing discontinuities and eliminating gimbal-related snapping.
+Full vertical loops created edge cases where Euler angle thresholds caused abrupt rotational flips.
+I implemented specialized easing behavior during loop detection that tightened the camera’s alignment to the kart, preventing discontinuities and eliminating gimbal related snapping.

 Track Visibility and Framing

-During vertical climbs, it was easy for the track to disappear from view.
-I dynamically adjusted camera pitch and offset during loops to preserve forward visibility, while performing collision checks to prevent clipping against track geometry.
+Vertical track segments could cause the road ahead to disappear from view.
+I dynamically adjusted camera pitch and positional offset during loops to maintain forward visibility, while performing collision checks to prevent clipping against track geometry.

 VFX

-In addition to the camera system, I implemented a large portion of the game’s VFX pipeline.
-Working closely with our artists, I helped author effects and integrate them directly into gameplay systems.
+In addition to the camera system, I implemented much of the game’s VFX pipeline.
+Working closely with artists, I helped author effects and integrate them directly into gameplay systems.

-I connected VFX triggers to in-game events such as drifting, collisions, pickups, and speed boosts, ensuring effects responded dynamically to player state rather than playing as static animations.
-This allowed visual feedback to reinforce gameplay mechanics and improve moment-to-moment clarity.
+I connected VFX triggers to gameplay events such as drifting, collisions, pickups, and speed boosts.
+This allowed effects to respond dynamically to player state, reinforcing gameplay feedback and improving moment to moment clarity.

 Integration and Tools

-One of my largest contributions to this project was managing system integration and the technical infrastructure that kept production moving.
+One of my largest contributions was managing system integration and the technical infrastructure that kept production moving.
+As new features were developed, I acted as the primary point of contact across artists, designers, and programmers for compatibility testing, asset integration, and connecting gameplay logic to designer built levels.

-On the engineering side, I took ownership of performance profiling and optimization.
-This required deep familiarity with nearly every major system in the game.
-I worked closely with each programmer to diagnose bottlenecks, resolve cross-system conflicts, and ensure features cooperated rather than competed.
+I also took ownership of performance profiling and optimization.
+This required familiarity with nearly every major system in the game and working with programmers to diagnose bottlenecks, resolve cross system conflicts, and improve overall performance.

-I also helped manage our Steam release pipeline, including SteamWorks API integration, milestone builds, and our automated build machine.
-When issues surfaced, I was often among the first to investigate and resolve them, allowing the rest of the team to stay focused on content creation.
+I helped manage our Steam release pipeline, including SteamWorks API integration, milestone builds, and our automated build machine.
+When issues arose, I frequently investigated and resolved them so the rest of the team could remain focused on development.

 bottom of page